parsonsmatt/parsonsmatt.github.io/_posts/2017-06-21-exceptional_servant_handling.markdown

 # `ExceptT e IO` antipattern

-Perhaps you've read Michael Snoyman's [Exceptiosn Best Practices In Haskell](https://www.fpcomplete.com/blog/2016/11/exceptions-best-practices-haskell) blog post.
+Perhaps you've read Michael Snoyman's [Exceptions Best Practices In Haskell](https://www.fpcomplete.com/blog/2016/11/exceptions-best-practices-haskell) blog post.
 Perhaps you're sold on the idea -- why bother with `ExceptT` over `IO` when `IO` already can throw runtime errors?
 Furthermore, maybe you're concerned with performance -- the `>>=` implementation for `ExceptT` must do case analysis on the result to determine what to do next.
 Carter Schonwald's [monad-ste](https://hackage.haskell.org/package/monad-ste) package provides a more efficient way of dealing with exceptions, as it uses GHC's runtime exception system.